 The French seized this opportunity to bear down on West's Division with the van of their fleet.
 The French declined to come to close engagement, preferring to destroy the rigging of the British ships at a distance.
 The engagement then degenerated into sporadic cannonades between ships.
 Meanwhile, Byng was lying a considerable distance astern of West's rear.

 At 6:00 p.m., the British fleet retired eastwards.
 De la Galissonière had been formally instructed to refrain from any pursuit in order to blockade the harbour.

 The losses in killed and wounded were nearly equal (British lost 43 killed and 168 wounded; French, 38 killed and 115 wounded); but the French lost no officers of rank, whereas in Byng's fleet Captain Andrews, of the Defiance (60), was killed, and Captain Noel, of the Princess Louisa (60), was mortally wounded.
 The British ships also suffered much more than the French in their masts, yards and rigging.

 On May 24, Byng held a council of war on board the Ramillies (90).
 Considering that the fleet could not relieve Minorca and that Gibraltar would be in great danger if anything happened to the fleet, the council unanimously resolved to proceed to Gibraltar.

 On May 25, Byng set sail for Gibraltar.
 On the way, the squadron occupied itself in repairing such damages as could be repaired at sea.
-By withdrawing to Gibraltar, Byng virtually condemned the British garrison of Fort St. Philip who finally surrendered on June 28 with the honours of war.
+By withdrawing to Gibraltar, Byng abandoned the British garrison of Fort St. Philip, which finally surrendered on June 28 with the honours of war.